Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_in_snowflake_python_worksheets/getting_started_with_snowpark_in_snowflake_python_worksheets.md

 <button>[Setup Lab Environment](https://app.snowflake.com/resources/labs/getStartedWithSnowparkInPythonWorksheets)</button>

-The button above will take you to a page in the trial that will invite you to click "Setup Lab" which will take less than a minute and provide a setup Snowflake account with data and sample Python with explanation.
+The button above will take you to a page in the trial titled "Getting Started with Snowpark in Snowflake Python Worksheets" that will invite you to click "Setup Lab" which will take less than a minute and provide a setup with data and sample Python code with explanation.

 <!-- ------------------------ -->
 ## Load Data from Snowflake Tables into Snowpark DataFrames